Car Passenger Safety: Car Safety Seats

 Keep the retainer clip at armpit level.

 Always install the car seat in the back seat of the vehicle.
-Kids under 13 years old should always sit in the back seat.
+Kids under 13 years old should always sit in the back seat in a booster seat until they are big enough to fit in the seat belt correctly.
+Once your child is big enough to not be in a booster seat, he or she should still sit in the back seat.
 This is safer in case of a car crash.

 Don’t use a car seat after it has reached its expiration date.
 This is often when the seat is about 6 years old.
 Check the car seat manual for information.